jljodar/HireMe.Laravel/README.md

 # HireMe! - The Job Search Engine

-Hire Me! is a Job Search Engine to demostrate my skill in PHP Laravel.
+Hire Me! is a Job Search Engine to demonstrate my skill in PHP Laravel.

 This project was accomplished in a week and was my first contact with this framework.
 It follows all good community conventions and best practices.
-I tried to use as many Laravel features as I could, including all the security related functions.
-You can find a list in Laravel Features section.
+I tried to use as many Laravel features as I could, including all the security-related functions.
+You can find a list in the Laravel Features section.

-You can get in touch with my in [LinkedIn](https://www.linkedin.com/in/jljodar/).
+You can get in touch with me in [LinkedIn](https://www.linkedin.com/in/jljodar/).

 # Things you can do